hinter-net/hinter-cline/hinter-helper.md

 1.  **Create a report draft:** Interactively helps you create a new report draft.
 It prompts for a title and lets you select recipients from a list of known peers and groups.
-2.  **Post reports:** Scans the `entries/` directory for all report drafts and posts them to the appropriate peers based on the rules in their frontmatter.
+2.  **Sync reports:** Scans the `entries/` directory for all report drafts and synchronizes them with the appropriate peers.
+This ensures that each peer's `outgoing` directory perfectly reflects the reports they are meant to receive, adding new ones and removing any that are no longer targeted at them.
 3.  **Add a peer:** Guides you through adding a new peer by asking for a unique alias and their 64-character public key.
 4.  **Manage a peer:** Lets you select a peer to update their alias or public key, or to delete them entirely.
 5.  **Add a group:** Guides you through creating a new group and adding existing peers to it.